How is Zeffy free?

 3. Form a planning committee

-You don't need a 12-person event committee with weekly meetings that nobody has time for.
-You need 3-4 people who can take specific, clear tasks off your plate so you can sleep at night.
+You don't need a 12-person committee.
+You need three or four people who can take specific, clear tasks off your plate.

 4. Outline your budget